score-spec/docs/content/en/docs/annotations/_index.md

 The resource `your-resource` has a single annotation with the key `your-annotation-key` and the value `your-annotation-value`.

-## Why use Annotations?
+## Why use Resource Annotations?

-There are several reasons why you might want to use Annotations in your Score files:
+There are several reasons why you might want to use Resource Annotations in your Score files:

 - **Informational hints**: Annotations are used to provide additional information to anyone or anything interacting with your resources, defined in your Score file.
 This could be helpful instructions for developers, or hints to tools and systems about how to handle a certain resource.
-- **Shared resources**: Annotations are used to provide additional information to anyone or anything interacting with your resources, defined in your Score file.
-This could be helpful instructions for developers, or hints to tools and systems about how to handle a certain resource.
+- **Shared resources**: Some resources may be also be used by or "shared" with other workloads defined in different score files or other deployment systems.
+The annotations could be used to track common IDs that may be used by other systems to know that this is the same instance of a resource.
 - **System-specific info**: Some systems and tools that interact with your Score resources might require certain metadata to be present to operate correctly, such as shared resources.
 Annotations provide a flexible way to supply this metadata.

 ### Annotations example

-The following is an example of using an annotation to provide additional metadata for a database service.
+The following is an example of using a Resource Annotation to provide additional metadata for a database resource.

 ```yml
 apiVersion: score.dev/v1b1